 - Present your poster in person at the designed time.
 The posters will be displayed in the exhibit hall.
 Poster boards will be arranged with letters designating each aisle and numbers indicating poster position within the aisle.
 Specific locations for your poster will be available on this website in June.

 - Poster Check-in: You are required to check-in at the poster registration desk before your poster session time.
 The poster registration desk will be located in the exhibit hall near the front of the poster area and will be open for registration up to 30 minutes before every session.
-To check in, bring the QR-code for your poster presentation (sent to all presenters via email prior to the conference) to the registration desk.
 If you do not check in, your poster will be recorded as not presented and your manuscript will not be published.